lilin90/awesome-technical-communication/CONTRIBUTING.md

 8. Submit a Pull Request.

-    1. Navigate to the original repository where you created your fork.
+    1. Navigate to the original upstream repository (this repo).
     2. Click the **Compare & pull request** button.
     3. Edit the PR description and submit your PR.